hanhanwu/Hanhan_Data_Science_Practice/Graph_Database/Readme.md

   * Anonymous Nodes - the node doesn't specify label and property
     * You use `()` as a node in match when you don't care any detail about the node.
     * If you want to return the values of anonymous nodes, you can have node name in it, such as `(product)` to return the "products" of your search
-  * Using `with` will chain returned results together
+  * Using `with` will chain together several `MATCH`, since sometimes it's not possible to do everything in 1 `MATCH`
-    * I think `match` and `with` together plays a role as `select` in relational database, while `match` is to do the search, `with` put those "columns" together in the search results.
+    * While `match` is to do the search, `with` put those "columns" together in the search results.
     * Using `collect()` in return clause, the results will be displayed as a list in 1 row, delimited by comma
     * When there is `where`, use `with` after `where`
-#### Sample Cypher & Graph
+### Sample Cypher & Graph
-##### I'm using neo4j console, it's simple to use and has visualized graph generated.
+<b>I'm using neo4j console, it's simple to use and has visualized graph generated.</b>
-* Create table
+#### Create table
 * In this code, I chose a very small part of the sample query.
 In console, each time you can only run 1 query, which means there should only be 1 `;`.
 * In order to show the visualized graph, only `create` is not enough, you need `match` too.
 * The query here is to find directors of the film that Keanu was acted in.
 ```sql
 CREATE (TheMatrix:Movie {title:'The Matrix', released:1999, tagline:'Welcome to the Real World'})
 CREATE (Keanu:Person {name:'Keanu Reeves', born:1964})